whiprandolph/bestseller/Part 2 - Why Are We So Lost/06 - Why Are We So Lost.md

 As I was born and raised in an unhealthy culture, all this seemed normal and natural to me until I discovered healthy cultures where people do not live this way.

-Every single human feels a deep urge to stand up for what's right. _Your urge to "stand for what's right" is your natural urge to uphold the laws of your own culture_.
+Every single human feels a deep urge to stand up for what's right. _Your urge to "stand for what's right" is your natural urge to uphold the laws of your own culture and seek justice_.
 In healthy cultures, people are expected to act on that urge because they only live with laws that they actually support.
 In unhealthy cultures, people are trained to repress that urge and are punished for acting on it.
 In addition, many people are forced to live with laws they don't support.

 Unhealthy cultures systematically train people from childhood to "hold back" or "shut down" parts of themselves so they won't honor this urge to stand for what's right against abusive authorities.